 Recital, reading and mini-symposium on translating Chinese into Czech and English, and translating music into words.
 Featuring: Bill Porter (Red Pine), author and translator; Fred Melamed, actor: Professor Michael Beckerman; and including a performance of “Four Songs on Chinese Poetry” written in Terezin by composer Pavel Haas.

 * Schedule subject to change

 The Ziering-Conlon Initiative for Recovered Voices at the Colburn School

-Established by a generous grant from Marilyn Ziering, the primary focus of the Ziering-Conlon Initiative for Recovered Voices at the Colburn School is the performance, advocacy and dissemination of music by composers suppressed during the years of the Nazi regime.
-James Conlon serves as artistic advisor for the initiative, the name of which recognizes with appreciation Los Angeles Opera’s groundbreaking Recovered Voices project, also under the direction of James Conlon, and also generously supported by Marilyn Ziering.
+Established by a grant from Marilyn Ziering, the primary focus of the Ziering-Conlon Initiative for Recovered Voices at the Colburn School is the performance, advocacy and dissemination of music by composers suppressed during the years of the Nazi regime.
+James Conlon serves as Artistic Advisor for the initiative, the name of which recognizes with appreciation Los Angeles Opera’s groundbreaking Recovered Voices project, also under the direction of James Conlon, and also supported by Marilyn Ziering.
 Performance of music by these composers is encouraged within the Colburn Conservatory’s solo, orchestral and chamber music activities.
-Research and academic activities are also to be explored through creative collaborations, conferences, concerts and publishing.
+Research and academic activities are also explored through creative collaborations, conferences, concerts and publishing.